 Removing Bathroom Fixtures

 First, decide what stays and what goes, and to protect your budget, it's smart to reuse as much as possible.
 So you may want to replace your tub or sink, but since commodes never go out of style, it's a good idea to keep your toilet around.
 However, moving bathroom fixtures isn't an easy feat.
 Like any demo, it gets real messy real quick.
 For instance, if you've seen a house under construction, you'll notice tubs are installed immediately after the walls are framed but before they're drywalled.
 In fact, since doors are also added afterwards, you may have to remove jambs to get shower stalls out.
 And though demo is a necessary evil, it actually requires a lot of care if you're restoring certain items.
 So you may want to hire a professional for this step.
-Plus, if you're thinking about several remodels, do them at the same time for efficiency's sake (nobody wants to live in this mess more than once, especially without a shower).
+Plus, if you're thinking about several remodels, do them at the same time from a cost savings perspective and for efficiency's sake (nobody wants to live in this mess more than once, especially without a shower).

 Relocating your Plumbing